Pankhil07/MLOps_Project/README.md

-# MLOps_Project_Pankhil: Language Translation using Transformer
+# MLOps_Project: Language Translation using Transformer
 Pankhil Gawade

 ##  Overall goal of the project